onurozdem/udacity_data_engineer_project1/README.md

   > python etl.py

 After, all these steps, you complete first ETL process.
 If you want to continuosly or scheduled running this ETL process, you can use Cron Job or Airflow methods.

+**NOTE: You will not be able to run test.ipynb, etl.ipynb, or etl.py until you have run create_tables.py at least once to create the sparkifydb database, which these other files connect to.**

 ### Cron Job:
 https://en.wikipedia.org/wiki/Cron